How to Improve Your Boardroom Financial Skills

 I actually do this often when I come across a curly finance-related question that has me stumped.
 And it really helps.

-I’ve been doing this before I read about it in this Harvard Business Review article [a highly recommended read] and think you should consider getting yourself a ‘financial mentor’; someone who you trust – and is independent to the board you sit on – that you can get in touch with when you have a question about the financials of your board.
+And Harvard Business Review agrees!
+They recommend getting yourself a ‘financial mentor’; someone who you trust – and is independent to the board you sit on – that you can get in touch with when you have a question about the financials of your board.

 On top of that, to get well-rounded exposure to the finances of organisations, ask your finance / accounting person at your workplace to talk you through how they do what they do with the numbers.
 You may consider shadowing them for a day or two to get an understanding of how that part of an organisation works.
 If you see them do the daily bookkeeping and then producing a monthly financial statement, you will get a good understanding of the mechanics of accounting in a workplace.